Farukh

-Parukh (Փառուխ) or Farukh (Farux, also Fərrux, Farrukh; Фарух), is an Armenian-populated village in the Askeran Province of the Republic of Artsakh, de jure part of the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Parukh (Փառուխ) or Farukh (Farux, also Fərrux, Farrukh; Фарух), is an Armenian-populated village located in the Khojaly District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.
 On 24 March 2022, Azerbaijani forces crossed the line of contact established after the 2020 Nagorno-Karabakh ceasefire agreement, advancing towards the village, with initial reports stating that the forces had entered the village and surrounding areas.
 On 27 March 2022, the Russian Defense Ministry reported that Azerbaijani forces had withdrawn from the village.
 According to the Ministry of Defence of Azerbaijan, withdrawal of units and change in the positions didn't happen.
 According to Artsakh authorities, despite Azerbaijani forces having left the settlement, they continue to occupy a piece of the Karaglukh mountain.
 On 9 June 2022, Russian foreign minister Sergey Lavrov promised that a solution for the situation in the village will be provided in the process of demarcation between Armenia and Azerbaijan.